-Per University policy (https://reg.msu.edu/roinfo/calendar/FinalExam.aspx), no student should be required to take more than two final exams during any one day of the final examination period.
+Per University policy (https://reg.msu.edu/roinfo/calendar/FinalExam.aspx), no student is required to take more than two Final Exams during any one day of the final examination period.
 If you have three final exams on the day of our Final Exam, or another final exam at the same time as our Final Exam, you need to contact the Academic Student Affairs Office for your college to obtain documentation that verifies this.
-If your major is in the College of Natural Science, contact dotterer@msu.edu (517- 355-4475).
+If your major is in the College of Natural Science, contact purdyh@msu.edu (517-355-4475).
 When you provide me this documentation (in person or via email), I will arrange an alternate time for you to take our Final Exam.
-I must be in receipt of this documentation by 09/07/17 in order for you to be considered for an alternative Final Exam time.
+I must be in receipt of this documentation by 01/16/18 in order for you to be considered for an alternative Final Exam time.

-Top Hat (Quiz and Participation Points)
+Top Hat (Quiz, Participation and Attendance Points)

-Top Hat is a classroom response system (CRS) that I will employ during lecture to help keep you "on your toes" and engaged during lecture.
-Quiz and participation points via Top Hat will be worth a combined 20% of your overall course grade (50/250 points).
-Quizzes will account for 50% of the 20% (25/50 points) and participation points will account for 50% of the 20% (25/50 points).
-I will post the actual points you earn for quizzes and participation on D2L.
-These points will be updated following each examination period.
+Top Hat is a classroom response system that I will employ to help keep you "on your toes" and engaged during lecture.
+Quiz (Q), Participation (P) and Attendance (A) Points offered via Top Hat will be worth a combined 20% of your overall course grade (Q - 40% of the 20%; P - 40% of the 20%; A - 20% of the 20%).
+I will post the numerical points you earn for Q, P and A on D2L following each examination period.
 The above percentages will be calculated at the end of the semester.

-- Quizzes will be held at the beginning of each lecture period and will consist of 4-5 multiple choice and true/false questions on previous material.
-Regular attendance and studying will be required to get these questions correct. - \ Each quiz question will be worth 1.0 point for correctness. - Participation questions will consist of material from the current lecture.
-These will generally be multiple choice and true/false questions to probe your mind, help guide your thought process as I lecture and to add impact and emphasis.
-Several of these question will be asked during each lecture.
-Being in class and participating is all that is required to get full credit. - \ Each participation question will be worth 1.0 point for participation.
+- Quizzes will be held at the beginning of each lecture period and will consist of approximately 5 multiple-choice and true/false questions on material from the previous week.
+Regular attendance and studying will be required to perform well on the quizzes. - Each guiz guestion will be worth 1.0 point for correctness. - Participation questions will consist of material from the current lecture.
+Several of these questions will be asked during each lecture.
+These will be multiple-choice and true/false questions designed to probe your mind, help guide your thought process as I lecture, and to add impact and emphasis.
+Being in class and participating is all that is required to get full credit. - Each participation question will be worth 1.0 point for participation. - Attendance will be taken at random utilizing Top Hat.
+I reserve the right to take attendance the minute class begins, the minute before it ends, and anytime in between. - For each instance I take attendance you will receive 1.0 point. - In addition, if you miss attendance on any given day, you will be - exempt from all quiz and participation points offered for that day.

 Missing Top Hat points can result in you losing a half-point of your grade at the end of the semester (i.e., a 3.5 versus a 4.0).
 While these points carry a fairly significant weight, they purely exist for your benefit.
-They are designed to help keep you "on your toes" and to help you get the most out of this course.
-There will be no make-up opportunities for quiz and participation points (in other words, you do not need to tell me why you missed a quiz or an opportunity for participation points).
+They are designed to help keep you "on your toes" and aid in your learning experience.
+No make-up opportunities will be offered, under any circumstances, for quiz, participation or attendance points (in other words, please do not contact me with an excuse why you missed a quiz or an opportunity for participation or attendance points).
 For Top Hat technical details see (pp. 11-12).